I Guess That's Why They Call It the Blues

 "I Guess That's Why They Call It the Blues" is a song by British musician Elton John, with music by John and Davey Johnstone and lyrics by Bernie Taupin, released as the first single from John's 17th studio album Too Low for Zero.
 It was the first single since 1975's "Someone Saved My Life Tonight" to feature the classic lineup of the Elton John Band.

 The song became one of John's biggest hits of the 1980s in the United States, holding at No. 2 for four weeks on the Adult Contemporary chart, and reaching No. 4 on the Billboard Hot 100.
 It also reached the top ten in five countries, including the UK, peaking at number five.

 Critical reception

 The song received largely favourable reviews, with Bill Janovitz of AllMusic declaring the song "likely to stand the test of time as a standard."

 Janovitz wrote: "As with the lyric, the music has more than a tinge of nostalgia, with a '50s-like R&B shuffle, a jazzy piano theme, and an inspired, Toots Thielemans-like harmonica solo from Stevie Wonder.
 The soaring solo takes the song to new heights, the ache of the sentiment palpable in every note."
+Future Pet Shop Boys frontman Neil Tennant, then working for Smash Hits, wrote: "An old fashioned, predictable weepie which is I guess why they called in Stevie Wonder to liven it up with his harmonica.
+I think Elton John ought to luck up to his ideas: this isn't very inspired and I bet he knows it."